-The LT3024 is a dual 100mA/500mA low dropout regulator with micropower quiescent current and shutdown.
+The LT3028 is a dual 100mA/500mA low dropout regulator with independent inputs, micropower quiescent current, and shutdown.
 The device is capable of supplying 100mA from Output 2 at a dropout voltage of 300mV.
-Output 1 delivers 500mA at a dropout voltage of 300mV.
-The two regulators have common $V{IN}$ and GND pins and are thermally coupled, however, the two outputs of the LT3024 operate independently.
+Output 1 delivers 500mA at a dropout voltage of 320mV.
+The two regulators have common GND pins and are thermally coupled, however, the two inputs and outputs of the LT3028 operate independently.
 They can be shut down independently and a fault condition on one output will not affect the other output electrically.
-Output voltage noise can be lowered to $20\mu V{RMS}$ over a 10Hz to 100kHz bandwidth with the addition of a 0.01 $\mu$ F reference bypass capacitor.
+Output voltage noise can be lowered to $20\mu V{RMS}$ over a 10Hz to 100kHz bandwidth with the addition of a 0.01μ F reference bypass capacitor.
 Additionally, the reference bypass capacitor will improve transient response of the regulator, lowering the settling time for transient load conditions.
-The low operating quiescent current (30 $\mu$ A per output) drops to less than 1 $\mu$ A in shutdown.
-In addition to the low quiescent current, the LT3024 regulator incorporates several protection features which make it ideal for use in battery-powered systems.
-The device is protected against both reverse input and reverse output voltages.
-In battery backup applications where the output can be held up by a backup battery when the input is pulled to ground, the LT3024 acts like it has a diode in series with its output and prevents reverse current flow.
+The low operating quiescent current ($30\mu A$ per output) drops to less than 1μ A in shutdown.
+In addition to the low quiescent current, the LT3028 regulator incorporates several protection features which make it ideal for use in battery-powered systems.
+The device is protected against reverse input voltages.
 Additionally, in dual supply applications where the regulator load is returned to a negative supply, the output can be pulled below ground by as much as 20V and still allow the device to start and operate.